PLANNING

 Recommendations

 Prioritize effectively.
 Ruthlessly focus on a few critical initiatives that will have the most impact.
-Use a decision-making framework to determine what gets attention and what doesn’t.
+Use decision-making frameworks such as ASPIRE and IDEAS to determine what gets attention and what doesn’t.

 Allocate resources smartly.
 Ensure the right people and enough time are allocated to high-priority projects.
 Don’t spread resources thin by trying to cover too many areas at once.